 Each small group is in its own classroom with its own teacher.
 This is great for health and safety.
-It also allows the teacher and children the chance to bond like a little family.
+It also allows the teacher and children to bond like a little family.

 Reading & Writing

-Practicing writing and reading at a young age sets a strong foundation for later learning, and that's our goal!
+Practicing writing and reading at a young age sets a strong foundation for later learning!

 Art, Music & Drama

-Through art, music, and drama, children have the opportunity to express themselves, try on new personalities, and experiment with the world in many ways.
-As they work on group activities in these realms, they also practice teamwork.
+Through art, music, and drama, Alpine's children express themselves, try on new personalities, and experiment with the world.

 Our native Spanish-speaking teacher uses songs, skits, puppets, and stories to get the children to converse in Spanish.
 They learn simple phrases such as "How are you?" and "I am three years old."
-Other goals include learning to listen carefully and exploring how language works.
-Alpine's families love to learn Spanish expressions and songs along with their kids.
+Other goals include learning to listen carefully, exploring how language works, and learning about other cultures.

 We practice all kinds of life skills from putting a straw in a juice box to tying our shoes.
-We really like working on hand-eye coordination through threading, cutting, and sorting small items, since these activities help children manipulate the pencil better when they are writing.
-We also love to work on motor skills such as pouring, throwing, and pedaling, so children feel more capable in their world.
+We also work on motor skills (pouring, throwing, and pedaling, and so on) so children feel more capable and confident

 We spend a lot of time on values such as generosity, compassion, politeness, cooperating, and helping each other.
 We love seeing the children use these lessons as they chat during lunch, work together on reading and math challenges, and make friends on the playground.